-COMM615 • Quantitative Research Methods
+COMM615 • Quantitative Research Methods 3 credits (COMG)

 Introduction to social science research methods with a special emphasis on survey construction and statistical analysis.
 Development of skills in designing, interpreting, and evaluating research designs within the literature, as well as undertaking research of their own.